 Cheap rates for calls and texts.
-While H2O Wireless offers unlimited monthly plans, the best value looks to lie with its pay-as-you-go offerings.
-Calls and texts are billed at a flat 5 cents each under most plans.
+While H2O Wireless offers competitive unlimited monthly plans, the best value looks to lie with its pay-as-you-go offerings.
+Calls and texts are billed at a flat 5 cents per minute each under most plans.
 You can buy time in $10, $20, or $30 blocks that are good for 90 days, or a $100 block that's good for a year.
 Prices are reduced by 10 percent if you elect to auto-recharge your account, and funds roll over as long as you top up before time expires.
-For those that call other countries frequently, calls to more than 50 destinations are billed at the same rate as domestic calls.
+For those who call other countries frequently, calls to more than 50 destinations are billed at the same rate as domestic calls.
 A special $25 plan bills calls at just 2.5 cents each, and includes a $5 International Talk credit, but those funds expire in 30 days; it can be rolled over if renewed, but the International Talk credit does not roll over.
-Things aren't as rosy for data users, however.
-MMS messages are billed at 10 cents each, and data at a relatively high rate of 10 cents per megabyte, making it a terrible option for anything beyond the lightest of data use.
+MMS messages are billed at 10 cents each.
+Things aren't as rosy for data users, however, and at a relatively high rate of 10 cents per megabyte, it's a terrible option for anything beyond the lightest of data use.

 Uses AT&T. H2O Wireless is an MVNO that resells capacity on the AT&T network.
 That network is widely regarded as providing terrific nationwide coverage, so calls and texts should go through regardless of whether you are in the heart of the city, on the highway, or on the family farm.
-If you choose to use data, AT&T network performance is much improved in recent years, finishing a close second to Verizon's in independent testing.
+If you choose to use data, AT&T network performance is much improved in recent years.